jbl2024/emencia-django-newsletter/README.rst

 how to use
 ----------
-After installation of the newsletter, subcriber verification is set to ''NEWSLETTER_SUBSCRIBER_VERIFICATION = True''.
-If there is no need for, set it on ''False'' and run ''syncdb''
+After installation of the newsletter, subcriber verification is set to 'NEWSLETTER_SUBSCRIBER_VERIFICATION = True'.
+If there is no need for, set it on 'False' and run 'syncdb'

-To set an reply email, you will edit the option ''NEWSLETTER_DEFAULT_HEADER_REPLY'' in *settings.py* for example to ''Freshmilk NoReply<noreply@freshmilk.tv>''.
+To set an reply email, you will edit the option 'NEWSLETTER_DEFAULT_HEADER_REPLY' in *settings.py* for example to 'Freshmilk NoReply<noreply@freshmilk.tv>'.

 Urls
 ----